📝 TL;DR

 🔧 How It’s Done

-1. Use the With function to define all necessary variables for the calculation.
+Step 1: Use the “With” function to define all necessary variables for the calculation.
+This includes the radius of Earth, the differences in latitude and longitude, and the Haversine formula itself.

 🎉 Result